Rigo-codes/WebDevEssentialsNotes/DAY6/aisd-wde-5-building-with-css-grid/README.md

 ## 6. **Adding Colors to the Boxes**

-- [ ] Add the following CSS to `styles.css` to style the individual boxes:
+- [ x] Add the following CSS to `styles.css` to style the individual boxes:

    ```css
    .box1 {